gicanas94/imperiumao-events/readme.md

-# ImperiumAO Events
+# ImperiumAO Events app

-Event generation platform used by the administration of the popular argentine role-playing game, ImperiumAO.
+Event generation app used by the administration of the popular argentine role-playing game, ImperiumAO.